 Fostering is an incredible, home-based, flexible and self-employed role that uses your skills with children.
 Each Local Authority has slightly different rewards, benefits and allowance payment structures.
 Request an information pack to find out more about the all the brilliant ways your Local Authority will support you in your area.

-Together, we recruit and support more foster carers than any other organisation in our region, by a very long way.
+Together, we recruit and support more foster carers than any other organisation in Cheshire, by a very long way.

 In addition to the above, there’s a huge range of other benefits to being a registered foster carer with your Local Authority including: